Mean Field Optimization Problem Regularized by Fisher Information

 Meanwhile the killed particle gets reborn instantaneously according to the distribution $p_t$.
-This interpretation of the mean field Schr\"odinger dynamics offers an insight on how to sample the marginal law $p_t$, however, in order to evaluate the death rate $\eta(t, X_t)$ one need to evaluate $\frac{\left|\nabla p\right|^2}{p^2}$, which can be hard if not impossible.
-This difficulty forces us to find a more sophistical way to sample $p_t$.
+This interpretation of the MFS dynamics offers an insight on how to sample the marginal law $p_t.$ However, in order to evaluate the death rate $\eta(t, X_t),$ one needs to evaluate $|\nabla \log p_t|^2$, which can be hard if not impossible in practice.
+This difficulty forces us to find a more sophisticated way to sample $p_t$.